 When sudden dizzy spells become a frequent and long-term occurrence, there may be other more chronic conditions at work.
 For example, dizziness has been associated with:

 Again, this is not an exhaustive list of the causes of dizziness by any means, but it does give you an example of the range of conditions that can lead to this very common symptom.

 What are some of the other symptoms that may accompany sudden dizzy spells?
 There are many, but here are a few that can help to identify the causes of dizziness:

 These are just some of the symptoms that may be able to help you get a more accurate dizziness diagnosis.
 As a result, it is important to let your healthcare practitioner know about all of your symptoms, even if dizziness is the only one that is bothering you at the time of your consultation.

 There are some things you may be able to do at home to reduce the frequency of dizzy spells.
 For example, reducing salt intake is effective for many Meniere’s patients.
 Eating on a regular schedule can help if you have blood sugar problems.
 Drinking plenty of water is also important because an early dehydration symptom is dizziness.
-However, if you are looking for a long-term solution to dizziness, we would like to introduce you to upper cervical chiropractic care.
+However, if you are looking for a long-term solution to dizziness, we'd like to introduce you to upper cervical chiropractic care.

-Upper cervical chiropractic is a precise form of chiropractic that focuses on minute misalignments of the top two bones in the neck.
+Upper cervical chiropractic is a precise form of care that focuses on misalignments of the top two bones in the neck.
 A misalignment in this area of the body can affect brainstem function, blood flow to the brain, and even proper drainage of the ears.
 Correcting the misalignment has been effective for many dizziness patients, especially those with a history of head or neck trauma.